There's actually a presale for Oreo's newest flavor

 The cookie brand's latest limited-edition cookie is an Oreo stuffed with Oreos.

 Dubbed "the Most OREO OREO," the cookie is made with the usual chocolate wafers, filled (to the "Most Stuf" extreme) with a creme that has Oreo bits mixed in, for a meta cookies-n-creme experience.
-The flavor is available for pre-sale through the Oreo website starting Tuesday, and will hit shelves at major retailers nationwide starting on January 30 for a suggested retail price of $4.99.
+The flavor was available for pre-sale through the Oreo website starting Tuesday and will hit shelves at major retailers nationwide starting on January 30 for a suggested retail price of $4.99.

 The packages come with a QR code that allows buyers to access online games and chances to win prizes in the so-called Oreoverse — Oreo's entrée into the metaverse, a virtual space where people interact through avatars.
 Those with VR headsets can use them to access the Oreoverse.
 Others can just use their phones or computers.